bmdako/docker_demo/README.md

 <none>               <none>              40bcbe642c78        3 minutes ago       250.9 MB
 ```

-*Note* the repository and tag has been moved from the first image to the second.
+*Note* the repository and tag has been removed from the first image.

-Now we're ready to run the container locally on our machine.

-### Step 2: Push a Docker image
+### Step 2: Push an image

 To be able to run an image on a different machine, we need to push the image to a registry.
 I have used [Docker Hub](https://hub.docker.com/).
 We can also use a self-hosted registry.

-Below is the command to push the latest image from repository _bmdako/docker_demo_.
+The command below pushes the latest image from repository _bmdako/docker_demo_ locally to Docker Hub.

 ```
 sudo docker push bmdako/docker_demo
 ```

-Now we're ready to deploy by running the container on a server.
+Now we're ready to deploy our app by running a container on a server.

 ### Step 3: Run a container

-Next up is actually deploying and running a container based on an image.
-This is the cool part: We don't need to install anything but Docker.
+Running a container is the cool part: We only need to install Docker.
+(Our code and Node are already contained on the image.)
 Docker downloads the image if it's not available locally.
-And because the image has our project and Node installed, there's nothing else we need to install.
-(Just make sure HCL has allowed outgoing HTTPS traffic from the server.)
+(Just make sure HCL has allowed outgoing HTTPS traffic from the server.
+Otherwise we can't download our image.)

-Use SSH to log into the server and run the following command:
+Log into the server and run the following command:

 ```
 sudo docker run --publish=80:8000 -d bmdako/docker_demo
 ```

+Now we have created and started a new container based on our image.
-Now visit (http:<server>/) to see if the app is running and responding.
+Visit (http:<server>/) to see if the app is running.

-Command `run` is shorthand for `create` and `start`.
+Command `run` is shorthand for `create` and `start` a new container.
 Argument `--publish` means we map the container port to the host.
 See EXPOSE in the `Dockerfile`.
 Argument `-d` means the container will run detached in the background.

-Now we have created and started a new container based on the image.
 To see a list of running containers, use `sudo docker ps`:

 ```
 CONTAINER ID        IMAGE                       COMMAND             CREATED             STATUS              PORTS                  NAMES